shadowaxe99/AI-Mouse/AI_Mouse_Controller/README.md

    - 'click': This command will perform a left click.
    - 'double click': This command will perform a double click.
    - 'right click': This command will perform a right click.
+   - 'scroll': This command will allow you to specify the number of clicks to scroll.
+You will be prompted to provide the number of clicks.
    - 'exit': This command will exit the application.

 ## License